joeylitalien/noise2noise-pytorch/README.md

 ## Testing

 Model checkpoints are automatically saved after every epoch.
-To test the denoiser, simply pass a PyTorch model (`.pt` file) to `--load-ckpt`.
+To test the denoiser, provide `test.py` with a PyTorch model (`.pt` file) with the argument `--load-ckpt`.
 This assumes the existence of a `test` directory under your data folder.
 The `--show-output` option specifies the number of noisy/denoised/clean montages to display.
 To disable this, simply remove `--show-output`.

 ```
 python3 test.py \